Optimized Coefficient of performance of Power law dissipative Carnot like Refrigerator: Conclusion

 \section{Conclusion}

 In this paper, the generalized extreme bounds of the coefficient of performance for the power law dissipative Carnot-like refrigerator under $\chi$ and $\dot{\Omega}$ optimization criteria was investigated.
 When $\delta=1$, the bounds of the co-efficient of performance with the $\chi$ and $\dot{\Omega}$ figure of merit in the asymmetric dissipation converges to the same bounds as the corresponding ones obtained from previous low dissipation model.
-The generalized extreme bounds on the co-efficient of performance at maximum $\chi$ and $\dot{\Omega}$ figure of merit capture the experimentally measured co-efficient of performance of various refrigerators.
-However, it was found that the lower bound of (positive) co-efficient of performance under the optimized $\chi$ criterion restrict the level of power law dissipation $\delta \le 1$.
-Such a restriction was not observed in the $\dot{\Omega}$ criterion.
-Hence it showed that the $\dot{\Omega}$ optimization is more profound than the $\chi$ criterion for refrigerator working at different dissipation levels.
+These results also showed that the presence of non-adiabatic dissipation does not alter the extreme bounds on the coefficient of performance of the power law dissipative Carnot-like refrigerator optimized by both these target functions.
+The future work will focus on the comparison of different types figure of merit predictions with observed coefficient of performance of real refrigerators working in different dissipation regime.